vuejs/v2.vuejs.org/source/guide/installation.md

 ### CSP-compliant build

-Some environments, such as Google Chrome Apps, enforces Content Secuirty Policy (CSP) and does not allow the use of `new Function()` for evaluating expressions.
+Some environments, such as Google Chrome Apps, enforces Content Security Policy (CSP) and does not allow the use of `new Function()` for evaluating expressions.
 In these cases you can use the [CSP-compliant build](https://github.com/yyx990803/vue/tree/csp/dist) instead.

 ## NPM